wzhao0842/Amazon-Scraper/README.md

 # 2. Install pip

-pip is a installation tool of python, with "pip" you can install any libraries in python. if your python version is the newest, or downloaded from python.org recently, otherwise, I recommend you to check out this installation guide website: https://pip.pypa.io/en/stable/installing/
+pip is a installation tool of python, with "pip" you can install any libraries in python. if your python version is the newest, or downloaded from python.org recently then you are good to go, otherwise, I recommend you to check out this installation guide website: https://pip.pypa.io/en/stable/installing/

 Nice, you finally make to here!
 Almost done, hold on!